openconfig/public/doc/controller-card_poweroff.md

 3. A CONTROLLER_CARD in redundant-role SECONDARY and state/power-admin-state = POWER_DISABLED cannot transition to redundant-role PRIMARY.
 If the PRIMARY CONTROLLER_CARD goes down, the device will be offline.

 4. When a controller card boots up and loads it’s configuration, power-admin-state may be set to POWER_DISABLED.
-The CONTROLLER_CARD should then power off and never enter into any controller cardprimary/secondary election process.
+The CONTROLLER_CARD should then power off and never enter into any controller card primary/secondary election process.
 This also means that an implementation shouldn't start a controller card election process until the configuration is loaded and consumed.

+5. If the chassis has a single controller card and it was configured for config/power-admin-state=POWER_DISABLED, as per Rule#1 above, its state/power-admin-state will stay as POWER_ENABLED given that its state/redundant-role=PRIMARY.
+However during the next reboot, if the chassis continues to have only one controller-card then it must ignore the configuration of config/power-admin-state=POWER_DISABLED and continue to bootup as PRIMARY.
+In this situation though, the implementation must send a Syslog message of the severity "Warning" to inform the Operator about the situation.
+Post reboot, the config/power-admin-state=POWER_DISABLED will stay as is and state/power-admin-state will continue to show as POWER_ENABLED.
+In this case, state/last-poweroff-time, state/last-poweroff-reason/trigger and state/last-poweroff-reason/details must not be updated

 ## Concerns and possible failure scenarios